shakira-p/ASC-ODE-team11/_sources/files/application/mass_spring.md

 ![Mass Spring System Time Evolution Improved Euler Method](../../pictures/MassSpringSystemTimeEvolution_improved.png)

+Here we can see that the Improved Euler method provides a better approximation of the system's dynamics, with a more circular trajectory in the phase plot, indicating improved energy conservation compared to the Explicit and Implicit Euler methods.

 ## Crank-Nicolson

 Below is a phase plot for a mass-spring system solved using the Crank-Nicolson method.